Aias/background-remover/README.md

 2. **Parsing and Normalization**: The JSON response from Gemini is parsed and normalized to handle various response formats.

-3. **Object Extraction**: Each detected object is cropped from the original image using the bounding box coordinates.
+3. **Object Extraction**: Each detected object is cropped from the original image using the bounding box coordinates and assigned a temporary filename.

+4. **Object Naming**: A separate AI step generates descriptive names for each cropped object individually.

-4. **Background Removal**: The `rembg` library processes each cropped object to remove its background.
+5. **Background Removal**: The `rembg` library processes each cropped object to remove its background.

-5. **Output Generation**: Both versions of each object (with and without background) are saved, along with debug visualizations and metadata.
+6. **Output Generation**: The background-removed images are saved with descriptive filenames, along with debug visualizations and metadata if debug mode is enabled.

+7. **Cleanup**: Temporary files are removed while preserving original input files.

+## Processing Modes

+The script supports three processing modes:

+1. **all** (default): Performs the complete pipeline - detection, cropping, naming, and background removal.

+2. **detect**: Only detects objects, crops them, and generates names.
+Useful when you want to manually review the cropped objects before background removal.

+3. **remove**: Processes already cropped images for background removal.
+Useful for batch processing pre-cropped images or when you want to reprocess images with different settings.

 ## Troubleshooting